adriaan-vd-graaf/genome_integration/README.md

 Structure of the package:
 `genome_integration` is the library and `./mr_link/` has the programs for an implementation of MR-link.

+More extensive documentation can be read at [readthedocs](https://genome-integration.readthedocs.io/en/latest/)

 Please revisit to read it in our upcoming publication.